bouwe77/temba/readme.md

 > _"Temba, at rest"_

-A metaphor for the declining of a gift.
-[Star Trek - The Next Generation, episode "Darmok"](https://memory-alpha.fandom.com/wiki/Temba)
+A metaphor for the declining of a gift, from the [Star Trek - The Next Generation, episode "Darmok"](https://memory-alpha.fandom.com/wiki/Temba).

 In the fictional Tamarian language the word _"Temba"_ means something like _"gift"_.
 This is my gift to you... 🧔🏻 💖